 We are not religious in our home, but do enjoy lots of Christmas traditions from putting up the tree, the music to the stupid amount of food eaten.
 We particularly love Christmas films and ALWAYS watch Polar Express on Christmas Eve with a hot chocolate.
 Actually, my boyfriend literally starts watching Christmas films the moment it hits the 1st December whilst I need a little longer to get into the Christmas spirit but once I’m there, I’m totally into it!

-Our Christmas is probably a little different due to the fact that I have to share my son with his Dad, I think the modern word for this now is ‘co-parenting’ (I hate that word though) so I’m sticking with sharing.
+Our Christmas is probably a little different due to the fact that I have to share my son, Coby, with his Dad.
+I think the modern word for this now is ‘co-parenting’ (I hate that word though) so I’m sticking with sharing.

-Coby is 11 now and we’ve been ‘sharing’ Christmas since he was 3 years old so we’re in a pretty good routine.
+Coby is 14 now and we’ve been ‘sharing’ Christmas since he was 3 years old so we’re in a pretty good routine.
 It’s taken some getting used to but we actually split Christmas equally.
-One year I’ll have Coby for the first half the holidays and the following year I’ll have him the second half.
+One year I’ll have Coby for the first half of the holidays, and the following year I’ll have him the second half.

 I realised that not doing this and splitting up Christmas day was just going to be exhausting, not just on us parents, but also on Coby.
 I wanted him to have quality time with both his families and this seemed the most obvious way.